Created Sunday 10 May 2009

 Ashley couldn't help but to giggle at that. when she recovered, she then told Meryl.
 “I had a strange dream last night, it's a bit silly, and I don't know how that came to my mind, but I dreamt that you were a vampire and that you fed from me.”
 Finishing the sentence, she burst out laughing as if what she said was the funniest thing on earth.

 With that last sentence, Meryl jut lost colours from her face.
-She has planed to tell Ashley what had happened, but didn't expect that. ‘oh my,’ she taught, ‘if she got that, she do have some abilities there.’
+She has planed to tell Ashley what had happened, but didn't expect that. ‘oh my,’ she taught, ‘if she got that, she does have some abilities there.’

 Ashley sensing discomfort from her friend just asked, concern showing in her voice, “What's the matter?
 Is there something between your kind and vampires?”